ValveSoftware/Proton/README.md

 Proton can be tuned at runtime to help certain games run.
 The Steam client sets some options for known games using the <tt>STEAM_COMPAT_CONFIG</tt> variable.
 You can override these options using the environment variables described below.

 The best way to set these environment overrides for all games is by renaming `user_settings.sample.py` to `user_settings.py` and modifying it appropriately.
 This file is located in the Proton installation directory in your Steam library (often `~/.steam/steam/steamapps/common/Proton #.#`).

 If you want to change the runtime configuration for a specific game, you can use the `Set Launch Options` setting in the game's `Properties` dialog in the Steam client.
-You can launch the game with environment variables using "`PROTON_VARIABLE=1 %command%`".
+Set the variable, followed by `%command%`.
+For example, input "`PROTON_USE_WINED3D=1 %command%`" to use the OpenGL-based wined3d renderer instead of the Vulkan-based DXVK renderer.

 To enable an option, set the variable to a non-<tt>0</tt> value.
 To disable an option, set the variable to <tt>0</tt>.
 To use Steam's default configuration, do